Self Made Vol. 3

 Self Made Vol. 3 is the third compilation album by MMG.
-The album was released on September 17, 2013, by Maybach Music Group and Atlantic Records.
+The album was released on September 17, 2013, by Maybach Music Group, Atlantic Records, and Def Jam Recordings.
 Like the two previous albums in the Self Made series, the album features contributions from members signed to the MMG label including Rick Ross, Meek Mill, Wale, Stalley, French Montana, Omarion and Rockie Fresh along with Gunplay, Young Breed and Torch of Triple C's.
 The album features additional guest appearances from Yo Gotti, Lil Boosie, Birdman, J. Cole, Fabolous, Pusha T, Hit-Boy, and Lupe Fiasco among others.

 Self Made Vol. 3 was supported by four singles — "Poor Decisions" by Wale and Rick Ross, "Levels" by Meek Mill, "God Is Great" by Rockie Fresh and "Know You Better" by Omarion.
 Upon its release, the album was met with generally positive reviews from music critics.
 It also debuted at number four on the US Billboard 200 chart, with first-week sales of 50,000 copies.

 Background

 On June 4, 2013, Rick Ross announced that Maybach Music Group would be releasing their third studio album Self Made Vol. 3 on August 6, 2013, and also released the album cover.
-On June 4, 2013, during an interview with MTV News, Rick Ross spoke about the album, saying "A lot of times you’ll get in the studio with your homey and collaborate on a record that may not necessarily fit with the body of work… you may be putting together for a solo album, but it’s something that you really want to give to your fans.
-It’s something it’s really super dope, but it’s only a way you can present it — in a form like this…" In July 2013, Amazon.com revealed that the release date of the album would be pushed back from August 6, 2013, to September 17, 2013.
+On June 4, 2013, during an interview with MTV News, Rick Ross spoke about the album, saying "A lot of times you'll get in the studio with your homey and collaborate on a record that may not necessarily fit with the body of work… you may be putting together for a solo album, but it's something that you really want to give to your fans.
+It's something it's really super dope, but it's only a way you can present it — in a form like this…" In July 2013, Amazon.com revealed that the release date of the album would be pushed back from August 6, 2013, to September 17, 2013.
 On August 25, 2013, the final track listing was released revealing guest appearances on the album from Yo Gotti, Lil Boosie, Birdman, J. Cole, Fabolous, Pusha T, Hit-Boy, French Montana, Lupe Fiasco, and Dream Chasers Records artists, Omelly, Louie V Gutta, and Lil Snupe, among others.